H.A.R.M.O.N.I. Lab

 Structure-Aware Novelty in Open-World AI

-- Domain Complexity Estimation for Distributed AI Systems in Open-World Perception Domain (Submitted to IEEE TAI 2024)
+- Domain Complexity Estimation for Distributed AI Systems in Open-World Perception Domain (Submitted to IEEE CogMI 2024)

 - Measurement of Novelty Difficulty in Monopoly (AAAI Spring Symposium 2022)